Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

 where $A_{ij}$ denotes a pairwise heat transport coefficient (which is treated as an empirical constant in this work), and $T_{ij}$ represents the pairwise average temperature.
 Equations~\eqref{eq: LinearPotential} and~\eqref{eq: PotentialAssumption} yield the entropy rate kinetic equation for a freely relaxing system of atoms as

+\cite{venturini2014atomistic} validated this thermal transport model based on linear Onsager kinetics by demonstrating the capturing of size effects of the macroscopic thermal conductivity of Silicon nanowires. \Revision{\citet{ponga2018unified} used a similar temperature difference-based diffusive transport model to analyse large thermomechanical deformation of carbon nanotubes.
+They formulated the Arrhenius equation type master-equation model, identical to the one used for mass-diffusion~\citep{zhang2008atomistically} problems and validated their setup against Fourier-based heat conduction problems.}

-which yields the following discrete-to-continuum relation between $A_{ij}$ and the thermal conductivity tensor $\bfkappa_i$ at the location of atom $i$ \citep{venturini2014atomistic}:
+\Revision{To use the model, one needs to calibrate the heat transport coefficients $A_{ij}$, for which experimentally measured values of $\bfkappa_i$ for a given arrangement of atoms can be used.
+To this end, \citet{venturini2014atomistic} derived the following discrete-to-continuum relation between $A_{ij}$ and the thermal conductivity tensor $\bfkappa_i$ at the location of atom $i$:

-where $V_i$ is the volume of the atomic unit cell in the crystal. \Revision{\citet{venturini2014atomistic} derived equation~\eqref{eq: kinetic_coeffs_conductivity} using first order approximations of temperature differences between interacting atoms using Taylor expansions.
-Depending on the thermal boundary conditions and the size of the domain, temperature differences between interacting atoms may not be negligible.
-For significant temperature differences, \eqref{eq: kinetic_coeffs_conductivity} is inaccurate, hence, we approximate the $A_{ij}$ values using a differentially heated square-crossection Cu nanowire simulation up to steady state, as discussed below.} \cite{venturini2014atomistic} validated the thermal transport model based on linear Onsager kinetics by demonstrating the capturing of size effects of the macroscopic thermal conductivity of Silicon nanowires.
-Experimentally measured values of $\bfkappa_i$ for a given arrangement of atoms can be used to obtain $A_{ij}$ from ~\eqref{eq: kinetic_coeffs_conductivity}.
-The obtained values of $A_{ij}$ may be interpreted to capture the interatomic heat current and regarded as the intrinsic property of the material. \Revision{\citet{ponga2018unified} used a similar temperature difference based diffusive transport model to analyse large thermomechanical deformation of carbon nanotubes.
-They formulated the Arrhenius equation type master-equation model, identical to the one used for mass-diffusion~\citep{zhang2008atomistically} problems and validated against Fourier based heat conduction problems.
-In~\citet{ponga2018unified}'s model also, an empirical parameter (exchange rate) is fitted against theoretically or experimentally characterized thermal conductivity values.}
+where $V_i$ is the volume of the atomic unit cell in the crystal.
+The obtained values of $A_{ij}$ may be interpreted to capture the interatomic heat current and regarded as the intrinsic property of the material.
+In the model of \citet{ponga2018unified}, an empirical parameter (exchange rate) was fitted against theoretically or experimentally characterized thermal conductivity values.}